uf2020/ccxt/Manual.md

 - `base`.
 An uppercase string code of base fiat or crypto currency.
 - `quote`.
 An uppercase string code of quoted fiat or crypto currency.
 - `info`.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
+- `precision`.
+The amounts of decimal digits accepted in order values by exchanges upon order placement for price, amount and cost.
+- `limits`.
+The minimums and maximums for prices, amounts (volumes) and costs (where cost = price * amount).

+*The `precision` and `limits` params are currently under heavy development, some of these fields may be missing here and there until the unification process is complete.
+This does not influence most of the orders but can be significant in extreme cases of very large or very small orders.*

 ## Loading Markets